Cambysses/EZPZ/README.md

-# EZPZ-2020
+# EZPZ

 **NOTE**: This is a redacted version which removes critical sensitive information.
 This will not run as expected, it exists only for the purposes of my Github portfiolio.

-EZPZ 2020 Edition is a PowerShell-based GUI utility meant to help with various IT tasks for Maritime Travel.
+EZPZ Edition is a PowerShell-based GUI utility meant to help with various IT tasks for Maritime Travel.

 ## Prerequisites